1. Configuration management with Ansible in Foreman

 -

-You must have Ansible variables in Foreman.
+Ansible variables are available in Foreman.
 For more information, see Importing Ansible roles and variables

 -

-To use overridden Ansible variables, a user must have a role that allows them to see the attributes that are matched against hosts.
+To use overridden Ansible variables, your user account has a role that allows viewing the attributes that are matched against hosts.

 -